 I used the same filling recipe to make this orange pie recipe, but instead of baking the curd in the pie shell, I added gelatin to help it set firm.

 With desserts made with lemon juice and citrus that tend to be particularly acidic, it’s important to use non-reactive bakeware.
 Use an OXO whisk that is made with high quality stainless steel, for example, and bake the bars in a glass square baking dish or a non-reactive metal pan (either made of anodized aluminum, aluminized steel, or a pan coated with a non-stick finish, like this one from USA pans).
-If you use a regular aluminum pan for this recipe, the edges of filling may react with the metal, which will give the bars an unpleasant metallic taste.
+If you use a regular aluminum pan for this recipe, the edges of the filling may react with the metal, which will give the bars an unpleasant metallic taste.

 Beware of vintage or antique metal brownie pans, which are most definitely made of reactive aluminum.
 They are great at conducting heat but they will impart a metallic flavour to baked goods like these!